 Our students do us so proud.

 Kathryn B. Carpenter is an MA student in UMKC’s History Department.
 Her research interests include health and the environment, the American West, public land use, women and gender, and the history of science and technology.
 She is also interested in digital and public humanities.
 In 2017, Kathryn worked as a curator on the traveling exhibit Making History: Kansas City and the rise of Gay Rights, and designed and produced an accompanying digital exhibit.
 Kathryn was born in California and grew up in Spokane, Washington.
 She received her Bachelor of Journalism from the University of Missouri-Columbia, and worked as a reporter, copy editor, and freelance designer before returning to school.
-In addition to her studies, Kathryn is the Interim Director of Education and Manager of the Kansas City Office for the Missouri Humanities Council.
 Twitter: @katebcarp

 Samantha Hollingsworth is a graduate student pursuing a Master of Arts degree in History with an emphasis in Public History.
 Born in Kansas and raised in Missouri, Samantha earned a Bachelor of Arts degree in History with a minor in Anthropology from UMKC, where she graduated in 2016 with honors and on the Dean’s List.
 She is a historian of science and medicine with research interests in scientific revolutions, evolution, scientific and medical illustrations, ancient medicine, and the history of STEM education.
 Her current research focuses on the Darwinian Revolution.
 In the Public History emphasis of the program, her focus is museum education, public programming, and curriculum design.
-Samantha is a Graduate Teaching Assistant with experience teaching American History, a Graduate Research Assistant for the UMKC/UMSL Course Share Program, and previously served as a Grader for an interdisciplinary course about the history and anthropology of religion.
+Samantha has served as a graduate teaching assistant in American History, a graduate assistant for the UMKC/UMSL Course Share Program, and a grader for an interdisciplinary course about the history and anthropology of religion.
 She was also a contributing curator for a traveling and online exhibit titled Making History: Kansas City and the Rise of Gay Rights (2016).
 Her goals are to obtain a career in museum education and to teach courses in history.

-Seán Thomas Kane is a Masters student in History focusing on early modern England with an emphasis on the intellectual and cultural influences upon the political sphere.
-He is also Graduate Teaching Assistant in the department.
+Seán Thomas Kane is a master’s student in History focusing on early modern England with an emphasis in the intellectual and cultural influences upon the political sphere.
+He is also a graduate teaching assistant in the department.
 Mr. Kane was born in Chicago and earned his B.A. at Rockhurst University in History and Theology in 2015.
 While at Rockhurst, Mr. Kane was Senior Editor of the 2015 edition of The Rockhurst Review.
 He earned his first M.A. in International Relations and Democratic Politics at the University of Westminster in 2016, where he specialized in the politicization of national identity in Ireland, Wales, and Australia and in the issue of democratic legitimacy in the European Parliament.
-Beyond academia he is the author of two books, The Adventures of Horatio Woosencraft and Other Stories and Travels in Time Across Europe (both 2017), and is currently working on a number of literary projects.
+Beyond academia, he is the author of three books – The Adventures of Horatio Woosencraft and Other Stories, Travels in Time Across Europe (both 2017), and Erasmus Plumwood (2018) – and is currently working on a number of other literary projects.

 Matthew Reeves is a doctoral candidate and public history fellow at UMKC, where he has worked on projects for both academic and general audiences.
 His MA thesis examined how nineteenth century physicians used newspaper advertising as a space to create contested professional identities, while his doctoral project explores the Midwestern influences on a pair of alternative health practices: osteopathic and chiropractic medicines.
 A native Midwesterner, Reeves hails from Columbia, Missouri.
 In addition to his work on campus as a graduate teaching assistant, Reeves was an inaugural member of the UMKC HistoryMakers project, a public history initiative that places graduate students with public and private cultural institutions throughout the Kansas City metro.
 As a HistoryMaker, Reeves has worked with the Kansas City Office of Historic Preservation, the Arrowhead Art Collection, and the H and R Bloch Family Foundation.
 Outside the academy, Reeves has served as a project manager and content developer for Eisterhold Associates, a nationally-known museum design firm, and was a guest curator for a major exhibit at the National Museum of Toys and Miniatures.